tensorflow/community/rfcs/20181214-move-to-addons.md

 * Are there any new modules that you feel should be added to addons from somewhere else apart from tf.contrib
 * We're actively collecting volunteers to help move, refactor and/or maintain in Addons (Please reachout to our [mailing list](https://groups.google.com/a/tensorflow.org/forum/#!forum/addons) or [gitter channel](https://gitter.im/tensorflow/sig-addons) if you have interest in helping our community.

+## After Request Notes
+* Now that the review period has ended, please post all suggested additions/removals directly to the tensorflow/addons [issues page](https://github.com/tensorflow/addons/issues)